-A combination of landline and cellular random digit dial (RDD) samples was used to represent all adults in the continental United States who have access to either a landline or cellular telephone.
+A combination of landline and cellular random digit dial (RDD) samples was used to represent all adults in California who have access to either a landline or cellular telephone.
 Both samples were provided by Survey Sampling International, LLC (SSI) according to PSRAI specifications.